 Step One: Start by measuring your loose leaf tea.
 Generally, you should measure 1 teaspoon loose leaf tea per cup iced tea.
 However, fluffier blends such as white teas and chamomile may require as much as one tablespoon or more, while denser teas such as gunpowder may require less than one teaspoon.

-Flip over the tea label on your Arbor Teas bag to find our suggested serving size per cup.
+Look at the label on the back of your Arbor Teas bag to find our suggested serving size per 8 oz cup.

 Making tea for lots of people?
 One quart iced tea generally requires ½ ounce loose leaf tea.

 Step Two: Next, heat your water to the temperature suggested below.
 Use fresh water whenever possible - water that has been sitting in your kettle overnight may impart a flat or stale taste to your tea.
 Be careful not to boil your water for too long.
 Over boiled water can sometimes impart an unwanted taste.

 Black & Pu-Erh -- 212° F

 If you don’t have a thermometer handy to measure your water temperature, no worries!
 Here’s an easy way to estimate 180° F, 195° F and 212° F.